FatturaElettronica/docs/README.md

 ## Documentation for FatturaElettronica.NET

 - Make sure docfx is installed
-- Build with `make build`
+- Build with `make build-upload`

-`make build` will pull the latest updates from FatturaElettronica.NET submodule, then build the documentation.
+`make build-upload` will pull the latest updates from FatturaElettronica.NET submodule, then build the documentation, then commit and push the updates.